 I think it looks gray and sometimes green.

 When it came to covering, the seat was much easier than the back.
-I cut out a piece of 1″ thick foam like I used here.
+I cut out a piece of 1″ thick foam like I used on my cane back barrel chair.
 I’m not quite sure if I’m a fan of this brand or not.
 I haven’t worked much with foam but, I have a feeling others are much better.

 I laid down the fabric wrong side up, then the foam, then the wood seat.
 I cut around leaving a couple of inches or so.
 I pulled up the leather on one side of the seat and stapled (#1 below) would turn the seat to the opposite side and staple again (#2) and so on.
-Check this post out for my speech on being careful with our air stapler.
-If you have a Harbor Freight store near you, it might be cheaper.
+Check out this refurbished chair post for my speech on being careful with our air stapler.

 The backs were a true pain in the ass.
 The original had staples around the very thin edge for attaching both the front and back pieces.
 I tried this method 3 times and wasted a lot of fabric and staples before Joe suggested a 4th way which ended up working.
 See, I’m so glad I don’t spend a lot on fabric.